-If, after discussions, the Division comes to the conclusion that the late-filed requests are not clearly allowable, it should not admit them under Rule 116(2) and 137(3) on the grounds that they do not contain subject-matter which is clearly allowable, i.e. because this subject-matter clearly does not meet requirements of the EPC (where the applicant does not attend the oral proceedings, see H-III, 3.3.2 and E-II, 8.3.3).
-In the decision, reasoning is also to be given as to why the specific requirement(s) is(are) clearly not met.
+If, after discussions, the Division comes to the conclusion that the late-filed requests are not clearly allowable, it should reject them under Rules 116(2) and 137(3) on the grounds that they do not contain subject-matter which is clearly allowable, i.e. because the subject-matter does not clearly meet the requirements of the EPC (for cases where the applicant does not attend the oral proceedings, see H-III, 3.3.2, and E-II, 8.3.3).
+In the decision, reasoning is also to be given as to why the specific requirement(s) for allowability is (are) not met.